ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek2/Lab2PendulumWeek2.md

 Typically, when measuring the period of the pendulum, you would measure the angular position as a function of time.
 Then from those data you would calculate the period of the pendulum.
 #####
 (very rough) Did you know that the clock was invented after the discovery of Simple Harmonic Motion?
 Simple Harmonic Motion also is how musicians keep time with one another.
-(no segwy, bad sentence/uninformative--->) Vibration on a string produces a pitch, and depending on where the musicians fingers are.
-Now, as the vibration diminishes, why does the pitch stay the same?
 #####
 This was an idea I had for showing the same thing but with a pendulum...alas, I could not find it...
 #####